Chicken Feet Adobo

 Kitchen + Stereo

-I’m someone who loves having music in the background while I do things especially when I cook.
+I’m someone who loves having music in the background while I do things, especially when I cook.
 If you’re like me, I recommend Blue Jeans by Apo Hiking Society.
-This Filipino classic carries a nostalgic charm that feels like home, fun, light, and a little sentimental.
-Its easygoing rhythm makes cooking feel less like a chore and more like a moment to enjoy.
+This Filipino classic carries a nostalgic charm.

 Love,